-Robert S Katz Principal shareholder rkatz@bannerwitcoff.com

-Robert S Katz is a principal shareholder in the Washington DC office of Banner & Witcoff.
-He has helped to procure more than 6,000 design patents in the United States and more than 18,000 design patents/registrations outside the country.
-He is a former US Patent and Trademark Office utility patent examiner and has a mechanical engineering degree from Carnegie Mellon University and a JD from George Washington University School of Law.
-He is currently a professor of design law at George Washington University School of Law and formerly taught at Georgetown University Law School.
-At the International Federation of Intellectual Property Attorneys, he serves as treasurer of the US section and is former chairman of the industrial design section.
-He currently serves as chair of the designs committee of the International Trademark Association.
+Robert S Katz Principal shareholder rkatz@bannerwitcoff.com Robert S Katz, a shareholder in Banner Witcoff's Washington DC office, helps the world's most innovative companies protect themselves in a highly competitive marketplace.
+He has helped procure more than 8,000 design patents in the United States A former USPTO utility patent examiner, he has a mechanical engineering degree from Carnegie Mellon University and a JD from George Washington University School of Law.
+He is a professor of design law at George Washington University School of Law, and serves as chair of INTA's Designs Committee, vice president of the International Federation of Intellectual Property Attorneys' (FICPI) US section and as a liaison to FICPI for the American Bar Association section of IP law.